 The use of unit-use cartridges frees the i-STAT System from these skilled maintenance and calibration procedures.
-It also allows for the design of a quality control system which automatically monitors those aspects of the measurement process which are the most likely to impact quality, including the characteristics of the individual sensors and the operator's actions. i-STAT's quality control regimen has four aspects, resting on the foundation of a system design which reduces the opportunity for the type of error which traditional quality control regimens are designed to detect: A series of automated, on-line quality measurements that monitor the sensors, fluidics and instrumentation each time a test is performed.
-A series of automated, on-line procedural checks monitors the user each time a test is performed.
-Liquid materials are used to verify the performance of a batch of cartridges when they are first received or when storage conditions are in question.
-4) Traditional quality control measurements verify the instrumentation using an independent device, which simulates the characteristics of the electrochemical sensors in a way which stresses the performance characteristics of the instrumentation.
-Similarities to Traditional Laboratory Quality Control Regimen Although the more significant aspects of i-STAT's quality control regimen are the quality checks automatically performed with each unit-use cartridge, many principles of the quality control regimen are similar to traditional regimens.
+It also allows for the design of a quality control system which automatically monitors those aspects of the measurement process which are the most likely to impact quality, including the characteristics of the individual sensors and the operator's actions.

+i-STAT's quality control regimen has four aspects, resting on the foundation of a system design which reduces the opportunity for the type of error which traditional quality control regimens are designed to detect:

+- 1) A series of automated, on-line quality measurements that monitor the sensors, fluidics and instrumentation each time a test is performed. - 2) A series of automated, on-line procedural checks monitors the user each time a test is performed. - 3) Liquid materials are used to verify the performance of a batch of cartridges when they are first received or when storage conditions are in question. - 4) Traditional quality control measurements verify the instrumentation using an independent device, which simulates the characteristics of the electrochemical sensors in a way which stresses the performance characteristics of the instrumentation.

+Similarities to Traditional Laboratory Quality Control Regimen

+Although the more significant aspects of i-STAT's quality control regimen are the quality checks automatically performed with each unit-use cartridge, many principles of the quality control regimen are similar to traditional regimens.

 Laboratory quality control methods are statistical.
 They assess the quality of the measurement process by intermittently inserting pseudosamples (controls) into the stream of samples being tested.

 The approach implicitly assumes that the elements of the measuring system persist from run to run so that the repeatability and accuracy of the measurement of patient samples can be predicted by the repeatability and accuracy of pseudosamples.

 The i STAT system uses an analogous approach to monitor the part of the testing process which persists from run to run - the handheld analyzer.

 An Electronic Simulator, which mimics the electrical characteristics of the signals produced by the sensors, is inserted into the handheld analyzer on a daily basis.
 The Simulator produces signals consistent with both very low and very high concentrations of each of the analytes.
 The handheld analyzer causes the Simulator to change the signals via a control signal.

 The software in the handheld analyzer measures these signals as it would measure signals from a cartridge.
-The software checks the measurements against predetermined thresholds and indicates their acceptability to the user via a PASS/ FAIL message.
-All analyzers that pass the Electronic Simulator test are equivalent.
-Therefore, any representative number of analyzers that pass the simulator test may be used for compliance with regulatory and accreditation quality assurance procedures.
-These procedures include initial performance verification studies, calibration verification, proficiency testing, and method comparison studies.
+The software checks the measurements against predetermined thresholds and indicates their acceptability to the user via a PASS/FAIL message.